 Hammad, H.M., Chawla, M.S., Jawad, R., Alhuqail, A., Bakhat, H.F., Farhad, W., Khan, F., Mubeen, M., Shah, A.N., Liu, K., Harrison, M.T., Saud, S and Pahad, S. 2022.
 Evaluating the impact of nitrogen application on growth and productivity of maize under control conditions.
 Frontiers in Plant Science.
 13: 885479.doi: 10.3389/fpls.2022.885479

+The references cited as Piper (1966) and Jackson (1973) in the Materials and Methods section are not included in the reference list.
+Please provide complete bibliographic details.

+There is inconsistency in the citation of Panse and Sukhatme.
+The year mentioned in the text (1978) differs from that in the reference list (1985).
+Please verify and maintain uniformity throughout the manuscript.

+The citations “Leela et al. (2022)” and “Bhavani et al. (2020)” are incorrect, as the reference list indicates these are single-author theses.
+Please revise the in-text citations accordingly.

+Require uniform formatting

+The manuscript presents a well designed field experiment with relevant findings on the performance of pre-release proso millet varieties under graded NPK levels supported by proper statistical analysis.
+However, the paper requires substantial language polishing, correction of reference inconsistencies and clearer alignment of the objective with varietal evaluation rather than fertilizer recommendation.
+With careful revision of formatting, citations and scientific interpretation, the study has good potential for publication.

 Table 1: Effect of different levels of NPK fertilizers on growth and yield attributes of proso millet varieties.